Have you considered how much life insurance you need?

 What about life insurance as an investment?
 Some people claim whole life insurance is a better option than term life insurance because it has cash value and can serve as an “investment.”
 In most cases, whole life insurance is not a good investment, despite what some people may tell you.
 Here is an article that asks, should you buy whole life insurance?

-Life insurance can help protect your family in the even of your untimely death.
+Life insurance can help protect your family in the event of your untimely death.
 When considering how much life insurance to buy, consider the costs of any debt you may have, including a mortgage, consumer debt, medical bills, etc. Then factor in additional living expenses for your spouse and family.

 Contact an insurance agent or financial professional for life insurance advice or to learn more about term life insurance versus whole life insurance, and more specifically, which one is best for you and the needs of your family.
 Be sure to shop around for insurance policy quotes before making a purchase; life insurance rates may vary widely from company to company.